 This type of life insurance, where the costs are directly charged by age, is called one year term life insurance.
-It’s term life insurance because there’s no cash values and the premiums correlate directly with your age.
+It is term life insurance because there is no cash values and the premiums correlate directly with your age.
 It’s specifically “one year” term life insurance because the premiums increase every year (every ‘one’ year).
-One year term insurance isn’t palatable to most consumers.
-Consumers would rather not pay premiums that they know are going to increase every year. [su_spacer]
+One year term life insurance isn’t palatable to most consumers.
+Consumers would rather not pay life insurance premiums that they know are going to increase every year.

 Term Life Insurance

 And that’s term life insurance in a nutshell.
 Rather than paying the direct cost every year, your premiums are smoothed out or averaged over terms.
-10 year term insurance, 20 year term insuranceand 30 year term insurance are all common life insurance products in Canada today.
+10 year term insurance, 20 year term insurance and 30 year term insurance are all common life insurance products in Canada today.
 You can purchase term lengths anywhere between 10 years and 40 years (depending on your age).

 Permanent Life Insurance